Samthesimpsons/Project-Weather-ETL-Application/README.md

-# Carro Assignment
+# Assignment

-Chose the Data Engineering Question.
+Chose the Data Engineering Question for my job application - ML Engineer.
 This repository contains all the code and documentation.

 ## Deliverables: